 It is important to note that I do no longer hold a fixed asset allocation portfolio of both offensive and defensive investments.
 Instead, I invest proactively by using an ETF asset allocation model that rotates among both offensive and defensive investments based on changing economic conditions and financial markets, investing in potential opportunities that present themselves as a result of ever changing conditions.

 Now you have seen the types of defensive assets and other factors to consider in building a defensive portfolio.

-The best defensive investment type depends on what kind of investor you want to be, how much risk you want, and what type of risk you want to protect your investments from.
+The best type of defensive investment for you depends on what kind of investor you want to be, your acceptable risk tolerance, and what type of risk protection you’re seeking.

 My Ultimate Wealth Plan outlines the 17 kinds of risk with strategies to lower each type.
 You can get it here now.